felipecarpes/React-Concepts/README.md

   <li>How to import CSS and Image</li>
 </ul>

--The information contained in the interface is static and need not reflect any REST API or backend.
+- The information contained in the interface is static and need not reflect any REST API or backend.